John Harrowfield

 John Dyson Harrowfield (born 19 February 1953) is a former Australian politician.

-He was born in Melbourne to Roy Wilmott Harrowfield and Irene Mary Whitworth.
+Harrowfield was born in Melbourne to Roy Wilmott Harrowfield and Irene Mary Whitworth.
 He attended state schools and then Melbourne University, where he received a Bachelor of Commerce.
 He worked as an accountant and as an economics tutor at Melbourne University and the Swinburne and Chisholm Institutes of Technology.
 A member of the Labor Party, he was president of the Blackburn North branch from 1974 to 1979.

-In 1982 he was elected to the Victorian Legislative Assembly as the member for Mitcham.
-He was promoted to the front bench as Minister for Small Business in 1991, becoming Minister for Finance in 1992, but he lost his seat in the election later that year.
-Since 1992 he has been a public policy researcher and consultant.
+In 1982 Harrowfield was elected to the Victorian Legislative Assembly as the member for Mitcham.
+He was promoted to the front bench as Minister for Small Business on 16 April 1991 a position he held until 21 January 1992 when he became Minister for Finance.
+Harrowfield lost his seat in the election on 2 October 1992.
+From 1992 he was a public policy researcher and consultant.